 Who May Use The Archive?

 TOFT patrons must meet eligibility requirements which include theatre professionals, students, or researchers with work or study- related reasons for viewing.
 Also, all patrons must have and present a Library card.
-Patrons under 17 must be accompanied by an adult to use the Archive.
-Children under 14 must be a member of Actors’ Equity and must be accompanied by an adult.
+Children under 12 must be a member of Actors’ Equity and must be accompanied by an adult.

 How Can I View A Videorecording?